FactoryXCode/MfPack/MfPack/Samples/MfRdjJ/readme.md

 What it does:

 Uses MDI adding channeldecks, loopbackdecks, a microphonedeck, effectsdeck (mft's) and
-enddeck (pa \& pfl, recorder (saves to WAV or FLAC) and IceCast/Caddy broadcasting support),
+enddeck (pfl, recorder (saves to WAV or FLAC) and IceCast/Caddy broadcasting support),
 playlisteditor and a tag editor (currently mp3 only)
 It's capable of redirecting audio to every endpoint
 separately (phone. master or any extra device on your pc) and or IceCast.